Timeless Histories: Quantum Measurement and the Maximum Entropy Principle: Introduction

 \section{Introduction}

-The current formulation of Quantum Mechanics (QM) is approaching its centennial.
-This will certainly be marked by high-profile conferences, special journal issues, and maybe even a Netflix series.
-But possibly the best way we physicists could celebrate this anniversary is by settling the conceptual controversies that still surround QM.
+The current formulation of Quantum Mechanics (QM) has just passed its centennial.
+Possibly the best way we physicists could celebrate this anniversary is by settling the conceptual controversies that still surround this remarkable theory.
 There is, of course, the standard formulation closely associated with the Copenhagen Interpretation.
-However, the very fact that the quantum theory has multiple {\it interpretations} with no agreement in sight \cite{vonNeu, Bohm, Wigner, Everett, Wheeler,ManyWorlds,Deutsch1985,schlosshauer2007decoherence,Bell_1990, SCHLOSSHAUER2013surv}, stems from the well-recognized issues that remain unresolved from the early days of QM.
+However, the very fact that the quantum theory has multiple {\it interpretations}, with no agreement in sight \cite{vonNeu, Bohm, Wigner, Everett, Wheeler, ManyWorlds, Deutsch1985, schlosshauer2007decoherence, Bell_1990, SCHLOSSHAUER2013surv}, stems from well-recognized issues that have remained unresolved since the early days of QM.

-In the core of the disagreement is the quantum measurement process invoking the so-called Wave Function Collapse (WFC) which models an interaction between a quantum system and a classical apparatus.
-Since the classical systems ultimately need to be described by QM as well, one arrives at the seemingly unsolvable problem: how to reduce the non-unitary and non-deterministic measurement process to the unitary and deterministic quantum evolution?
-In this paper, we demonstrate how the WFC and the closely related Born's probability rule can be removed from the set of QM postulates and replaced with another axiom which is interpretable as the Maximum Entropy Principle.
-In this framework, Born's rule becomes an emerging property, which in turn allows to employ the previously proposed mechanism of environment-induced decoherence to justify quantum-to-classical transition\cite{zeh1970,Zurek_PT,Zurek_RMP,Hartle,schlosshauer2007decoherence}.
-As a result, the new postulate enables one to recover the standard QM formulation while avoiding common inconsistencies and logical circularity.
+At the core of the disagreement is the quantum measurement process, which invokes the so-called Wave Function Collapse (WFC) to model an interaction between a quantum system and a classical apparatus.
+Since classical systems ultimately need to be described by QM as well, one arrives at a seemingly unsolvable problem: how can the non-unitary and non-deterministic measurement process be reduced to the unitary and deterministic quantum evolution?
+In this paper, we propose a way to remove the WFC from the set of QM postulates.
+The remaining measurement content is absorbed into a single probability axiom, which we call the Born--Boltzmann rule: it combines Born's rule with the Maximum Entropy Principle \cite{jaynes1957a,jaynes1957b}, and reduces to the Boltzmann-style counting of equally probable microstates in the classical limit.
+In this framework, the collapse becomes Bayesian updating of the available information rather than a physical process, which in turn allows one to employ the previously proposed mechanism of environment-induced decoherence to justify the quantum-to-classical transition \cite{zeh1970, Zurek_PT, Zurek_RMP, Hartle, schlosshauer2007decoherence} without logical circularity.
+Notably, the resulting formulation never refers to the wave function as a fundamental notion; as discussed below, this avoids the standard formulation of the notorious definite-outcome problem.